 - Prepare for roasting: Pour 2.5cm / 1" of boiling water water into the roasting pan (steam keeps flesh moist).
 Place duck on rack, skin side up.

 - Crisp skin: Roast duck for 40 minutes until the skin is a deep golden and crispy.
 Rotate pan as needed for even colour.
+(You won't have problems with fat smoking as it drips into the water)

 - Serve: Rest briefly to cool, and serve!
 A classic French side dish for Duck Confit is Lentil Ragout. (pictured in post)